oconnorb/slackbot/README.md

 * The current alerts are not real.
 Thus, there is a fair bit of repetition which causes some of the channel-creation and archiving features to fail.
 We expect this issue to resolve itself when the engineering run begins.
 The current alerts are also all BNS mergers and this will change once the science run begins.

 * Archiving channels after a retraction is very slow right now and will get slower as the number of channels in a workspace increases (due to linear search).
-Slack does not currently have api's (that I could find) that can do this efficiently (O(1)) so we might have to build something on our own.
+Slack does not currently have api's (that I could find) that can do this efficiently i.e. `O(1)` so we might have to build something on our own.
 Once again, this depends on having relatively consistent data formatting (like `PRELIMINARY` alerts for any `superevent id` coming in before `RETRACTION` alerts).
 We hope to iron this out during the engineering run.

 ## Brendan's To Do: